tintin10q/computational-linguistics-summary/Data/Morphemes.md

 So stemming only removes affixes, lemmatization goes to the lemma.

-Sometimes a word with affixes occurs seperatly in the dictionary.
+Sometimes a word with affixes occurs separately in the dictionary.
 For instance the word "lemmatization".
 If you stem this you get lemma.
-If you lemmatize it you get "lemmatization" because lemmatization also occurs sepeartly in the dictionary (with the affixes).
+If you lemmatize it you get "lemmatization" because lemmatization also occurs separately in the dictionary (with the affixes).

 So sometimes stemming is more disruptive sometimes lemmatization is more disruptive it depends on the dictionary and the kind of affixes.